vasilakisfil/Introspected-REST/README.md

 We will evaluate the specs for the following:
 * whether they follow Roy's `REST` model
-* whether they require documentation in the sense that programming our client depends each time on the API we target
+* whether their messages are **not** self descriptive, meaning that other than supporting the API's Media Type in our client we also need to read and understand the documentation to develop our client
 * whether they require multi-fold human interaction while the API evolves

 ### 6.2.
 [JSONAPI](http://jsonapi.org)